julianrichen/articles/Creating Ajax calls with JavaScript.md

 # Creating Ajax calls with JavaScript

-## A quick guide to create a simple ajax call in JavaScript.
-As well as an example of a fluent interfaces object.
+_A quick guide to create a simple ajax call in JavaScript.
+As well as an example of a fluent interfaces object_

 **Published:**  2013/12/06 (December 6 2013)